Standard terms and conditions of service

-1. Waste Materials.
-Customer represents and warrants that all materials placed in any container or equipment furnished by W.A. shall constitute lawful solid waste generated by Customer and shall not include any prohibited, hazardous, toxic, radioactive, volatile, flammable, explosive, biomedical, infectious, or otherwise regulated materials, as defined by applicable federal, state, or local laws or disposal facility requirements.
+2. Waste Materials.
+Customer represents and warrants that all materials placed in containers or equipment furnished by W.A. shall constitute lawful solid waste generated by Customer and shall not include any prohibited, hazardous, toxic, radioactive, volatile, flammable, explosive, biomedical, infectious, or otherwise regulated materials as defined by applicable federal, state, or local laws or disposal facility requirements.

 Title to acceptable waste materials shall pass to W.A. only upon lawful loading into W.A.’s collection vehicles.
 Title to, and liability for, all prohibited or non-conforming materials shall at all times remain with Customer.